 If experiencing odor-related anxiety, talk with your doctor, loved ones, and coworkers.
 It really helps to develop a strong support network as you grow the baby inside you.
 Studies show that anxiety can harm your pregnancy.13Shahhosseini, Z., Pourasghar, M., Khalilian, A., & Salehi, F. (2015).
 A review of the effects of anxiety during pregnancy on children’s health.
 Materia socio-medica, 27(3), 200.

 My bionic nostrils aren’t working, should I be worried?

 Pregnancy affects each woman differently.
-Your failure to pick up your husband’s scent trail doesn’t mean there is something wrong with you or your growing baby.
+Your failure to pick up your husband’s scent trail doesn’t mean there’s something wrong with you or your growing baby.

-An elevated sense of smell is just one of many odd yet totally common side effects of pregnancy.
-The good news is that your newfound super sense will likely cease by your third trimester.
+An elevated sense of smell is just one of many odd, yet totally common, side effects of pregnancy.
+The good news is that your newfound supersense will likely cease by your third trimester.

 At the very least, it should be gone by the time your bundle of joy arrives.
 In the meantime, do your best to reduce exposure to foul odors.

 Keep some scented distractions on hand to avoid developing osmophobia and other uncomfortable symptoms.